 Washington law does not require someone seeking a divorce to be a resident for any specific length of time, however.
 For example, someone who has separated from their husband or wife and moved to Spokane could rent an apartment with the intent to live there, and then file for divorce the same day.

 This does not mean that divorces happen immediately, though.
 Washington law mandates a ninety-day long waiting period from the time the divorce is filed until the time it can be finalized.
 This incentivizes couples to use that time to negotiate terms related to property division and child custody rather than taking their divorce to trial.

 Don’t deal with your divorce alone.
-Call the experienced divorce attorneys at David J. Crouse & Associates today.
+Call the experienced divorce attorneys at Crouse Erickson today.